oyranos-cms/oyranos-cms.github.io/wiki/DefaultProfile.md

 `   oyDEFAULT_PROFILE_TYPES     just for easen Gui design`

 -   Jan-Peter Homann and Chris Murphy voted to hide Lab and XYZ.
-If there is no practical usage, I, Kai-Uwe, will remove them.
+If there is no practical usage, There seems usage of them in some workflows.

 <!-- -->